foliveira/international_phone_problems/README.md

 like.
 You can use this pull request to disucss something code specific, or if you'd like some feedback on your code.

-If you have any problems or questions, just open an issue in your repository.
+If you have any problems or questions, just open an issue in your repository, someone will get back to you about it.

 Once you have something more substatial to show, make sure you have a pull request open so that a code review can be performed within it.